seema-kri/MealDash/README.md

 ## 🎯 Business Problem

 MealDash's delivery times vary widely.
-Some orders arrive in 10 minutes, others take almost an hour, and there was no quick, repeatable way to know **why**.
+Some orders arrive in 10 minutes, others take almost an hour, and there was no quick, repeatable way to know why.
 Diagnosing a slow week meant manually digging through raw data for a day or two, with no standing answer to "why was it slow?"

-This project answers **10 specific business questions** (full scope in the [Business Requirements Document](Docs/MealDash_BRD.pdf)), moving from the overall scale of the problem, to the levers ops can control (traffic, distance, staffing, order bundling) versus the ones they can't (weather), and finally to whether performance is trending better or worse over time.
+This project answers 10 specific business questions (full scope in the [Business Requirements Document](Docs/MealDash_BRD.pdf)), moving from the overall scale of the problem, to the levers ops can control (traffic, distance, staffing, order bundling) versus the ones they can't (weather), and finally to whether performance is trending better or worse over time.
 The result is a governed, repeatable pipeline that answers the same questions in minutes instead of days.

 ## 📦 Dataset

-A real, public delivery-operations dataset of **~45,000 orders**, including delivery timestamps, GPS coordinates, weather conditions, traffic density, delivery agent ratings, vehicle type, and festival-day flags.
+A real, public delivery-operations dataset of approximately 45,000 orders, including delivery timestamps, GPS coordinates, weather conditions, traffic density, delivery agent ratings, vehicle type, and festival-day flags.
 No synthetic data was used.
 Every finding is grounded in real, messy, imperfect data that was cleaned and validated before any conclusion was drawn.

 📥 **Source:** [Zomato Delivery Operations Analytics Dataset — Kaggle](https://www.kaggle.com/datasets/saurabhbadole/zomato-delivery-operations-analytics-dataset)